jsteury/GetDataProject/README.md

 Data for the project is located at:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This zip files contains all of the data needed to analyze for the project, and a codebook for the data measurements.
+This zip file contains all of the data needed to analyze for the project, and a codebook for the data measurements.

 The R code for loading the data, cleaning, extracting and summarizing is in the file call "run_Analysis.R"

-I created a code book that describes the output results is in "codebook.md".
+I created a code book that describes the output results is in "codebook.MD".

-I have summarized my tidy data set in the codebook:  codebook.MD.

 Both of these files can be found in my github repository:  "https://github.com/jsteury/GetDataProject".